Modern Slavery Statement

 Sustainability

-Additionally, XPS operates a Vulnerable Customers Policy, which, along with annual training, provides clear guidance to all employees around vulnerabilities our customers may face, and the barriers they encounter when dealing with professional services such as ours.
+Additionally, XPS Group operates a Vulnerable Customers Policy, which, along with annual training, provides clear guidance to all employees around vulnerabilities our customers may face, and the barriers they encounter when dealing with professional services such as ours.
 We strive to make our service as accessible and inclusive as possible.

 Recruitment

-XPS has a strong recruitment and selection policy that reflects the Group’s commitment to attracting talent with the necessary skills from diverse backgrounds.
+XPS Group has a strong recruitment and selection policy that reflects the Group’s commitment to attracting talent with the necessary skills from diverse backgrounds.
 This approach helps us maintain our status as an award-winning company within the industry.
 To support this policy, we have implemented a robust compliance checks process, ensuring the risk of forced and compulsory labour is eliminated.

 All newly hired employees, as well as and non-employees such as agency workers, undergo thorough background vetting checks before beginning employment with us.
 These checks include, right to work, credit history, criminal records, terrorist affiliations and reference checks.
 Any areas for concern are fully investigated before employment commences.